guptadivyansh/BoostGSoCProposal/README.md

 ####Drawbacks

-The main drawback of `devector`, as with normal `vector`'s, is that all references will be potentially invalidated on operations like `push_back`, `push_front`, `insert`, `emplace`, etc. Also, if the growth factor is too large, then a lot of memory will be wasted, especially since it allocates extra free space on both sides compared to a normal `vector`.
+The main drawback of `devector`, as with normal `vector`'s, is that all references are potentially invalidated on operations like `push_back`, `push_front`, `insert`, `emplace`, etc. Also, if the growth factor is too large, then a lot of memory will be wasted, especially since it allocates extra free space on both sides compared to a normal `vector`.

 ###Deque